yvnnhong/cse29pa1/README.md

 Takes a UTF-8 encoded string and start(inclusive) and end(exclusive) codepoint indices, and writes the substring between those indices to `result`, with a null terminator.
 Assumes that `result` has sufficient bytes of space available.
 (Hint: `result` will be created beforehand with a given size and passed as input here.
 Can any of the above functions be used to determine what the size of `result` should be?)

+If `start` is greater than `end` or either is negative, the function should have no effect.

 #### Example Usage:
 ```
 uint8_t result[10];